naistangz/terraformTask01/README.md

 - Terraform a cloud environment

 ## Subtasks
--[x]Terraform a load balanced front end application in AWS -[x]The VPC should contain at least 2 instances -[x]The instances should be able to scale across different availability zones -[x]The VPC should be split into the relevant subnets -[x]The hosts should be running on Linux servers -[x]The instances should be running on a web server -[]The Terraform code should be modularised
+- [x]Terraform a load balanced front end application in AWS
+- [x]The VPC should contain at least 2 instances
+- [x]The instances should be able to scale across different availability zones
+- [x]The VPC should be split into the relevant subnets
+- [x]The hosts should be running on Linux servers
+- [x]The instances should be running on a web server
+- []The Terraform code should be modularised

 ## Design Phase